OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Escaping JavaScript Escapes

 If an application is written to output some user information inside of a JavaScript (like the following: `<SCRIPT>var a="$ENV{QUERY\_STRING}";</SCRIPT>`) and you want to inject your own JavaScript into it but the server side application escapes certain quotes, you can circumvent that by escaping their escape character.
-When this gets injected it will read `<SCRIPT>var a="\\\\";alert('XSS');//";</SCRIPT>` which en,ds up un-escaping the double quote and causing the Cross Site Scripting vector to fire.
-The XSS locator uses this method.:
+When this gets injected it will read `<SCRIPT>var a="\\\\";alert('XSS');//";</SCRIPT>` which ends up un-escaping the double quote and causing the XSS vector to fire.
+The XSS locator uses this method:

 `\";alert('XSS');//`